francescodc87/ipaPy2/README.md

 This function returns all the possible annotations for all the mass spectrometry features (excluding the ones previously identified as isotopes).
 The annotations are provided in the form of a dictionary.
 The keys of the dictionary are the unique ids for the features present in df.
 For each feature, all possible annotations are summarised in a dataframe including the following information:

-- **id:** Unique id assocated with the compound as reported in the database
+- **id:** Unique id associated with the compound as reported in the database
 - **name:** Name of the compound
 - **formula:** Chemical formula of the putative annotation
 - **adduct:** Adduct type